okwyrika/CyclistBikeShare-Project/README.md

+# Cyclist Case Study

+This exercise is from Google Data Analytics Certificate Program.

 ## Scenario

 You are a junior data analyst working on the marketing analyst team at Cyclist, a bike-share company in Chicago.The director of the marketing believes the company's future success depends on maximizing the number of annual memberships.
 Therefore, your team wants to understand how casual riders and annual members use Cyclist bikes differently.
 From these insights, your team will design a new marketing strategy to convert casual riders into annual members.
 But first, Cyclist executives must approve your recommendations, so they must be backed up with compelling data insights and professional data visualizations.